-Sheron D. Clark has been employed by the Pittsburgh Commission on Human Relations since February 1993 as a Commission Representative.
+Sheron D. Clark has been employed by the Pittsburgh Commission on Human Relations as a Commission Representative since February 1993.
 In this position she investigates complaints of discrimination in employment, housing, public accommodations and civil rights.
-Ms. Clark attended the University of Pittsburgh Graduate School of Public and International Affairs where she obtained a Master of Public Administration.
+Ms. Clark attended the University of Pittsburgh Graduate School of Public and International Affairs where she obtained a Masters of Public Administration.

 Richard D. Rogow, Esq. is an attorney with 25 years’ experience as an EEOC mediator with a focus on employment and civil rights disputes, family law conflicts, and construction disputes.
 Most recently, Mr. Rogow was Principal Director of the Pittsburgh Mediation Group, an affiliation of professional mediators, facilitators and trainers resolving conflict in areas of employment law, family law, and elder law.
 Mr. Rogow is an approved mediator for the US Federal Court, Western District of PA, the EEOC, the U.S. Postal Service, and the Transportation and Safety Administration; and is a certified Elder Care Mediator.
 Mr. Rogow received his B.A. from the University of Pittsburgh and his J.D. from Duquesne University School of Law.

-Cheryl San Miron has been employed with the City of Pittsburgh since 1998, working in the Innovation & Performance Department (then known as City Information System), and the Department of Finance.
-In 2011, Ms. San Miron transferred to the Commission on Human Relations, where she functions as a Clerical Specialist.
+Cheryl San Miron has been employed with the City of Pittsburgh since 1998, initially in the Department of Innovation & Performance (then known as City Information System), followed by the Department of Finance.
+In 2011, Ms. San Miron transferred to the Commission on Human Relations, where she functions as an Administrative Assistant.